- Authority:

 - Department of Human Resources

-- University Staff Committee
+- University Staff Senate

 Wis.
 Stat. § 36.115(2) requires the Board of Regents to develop personnel systems that are separate and distinct from the personnel system under Wis.
 Stat.
 Chapter 230.
-Effective July 1, 2015, the grievance procedures found at Chapter ER 46 of the Wisconsin Administrative Code and any procedures established by the Office of State Employment Relations are no longer applicable to current UW System University Staff employees.
+Effective July 1, 2015, the grievance procedures found at Chapter ER 46 of the Wisconsin Administrative Code and any procedures established by the Office of State Employment Relations are no longer applicable to current UW System (“UWS”) University Staff employees.
 Therefore, this policy and these procedures provide grievance procedures for University Staff employees that hold positions with an expectation of continued employment at UWM.

 Grievance procedures for faculty and academic staff are set forth in Wis.
 Admin.
 Code Chapters UWS 6 and 13; UWM Faculty Policies and Procedures Chapter 5, and Academic Staff Personnel Policies and Procedures UWM Chapter 112.